rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 -   [The Philosophy of Social Science](http://www.iep.utm.edu/soc-sci/) - [Criticisms of Naturalism](http://www.iep.utm.edu/soc-sci/#H2) - IEP
 -   [Social Construction, Naturalistic Approaches](https://plato.stanford.edu/entries/social-construction-naturalistic/) - SEP
 -   [Humanities aren't a science.
 Stop treating them like one.](http://blogs.scientificamerican.com/literally-psyched/humanities-arent-a-science-stop-treating-them-like-one/) [^Konnikova2012]
+-   Tautological: Of course science (scientia) is the domain of all knowledge.
+    (Perhaps this line can be found in the work of Pigliucci?)

 [^Konnikova2012]: @Konnikova_2012_Humanities_arent_a_scienceStop_treating_them\.